ssMaritime.com & ssMaritime.net

 Above, and the two photographs below were taken in Southampton in 2002

-of the Seapix collection, NZ - © all rights reserved
+Courtesy of the Seapix collection, NZ - © all rights reserved

-A Passenger, who sailed on Ausonia in 1999, whilst she was operated by First Choice, had the following to say about this delightful ship … “I sailed on her Ausonia) in 2001 and she was in fantastic condition, having been extensively refurbished for First Choice holidays.
+A passenger, who sailed on Ausonia in 1999, whilst she was operated by First Choice, had the following to say about this delightful ship … “I sailed on her Ausonia in 2001 and she was in fantastic condition, having been extensively refurbished for First Choice holidays.
 She would make an amazing ship for the UK cruising market, which she served before with First Choice and was very popular in that role.

 Seen in her Louis Cruises livery